-SG&A expenses in the Frozen Food Products segment increased by \$277 (9.9%) to \$3,086 in the first twelve-week period of fiscal year 2022 compared to the same twelve-week period in the prior fiscal year.
-The overall increase in SG&A expenses was due to higher wages and bonuses, higher product advertising including marketing programs and insertion orders, and increased broker commission costs
+SG&A expenses in the Frozen Food Products segment increased by \$558 (18.1%) to \$3,644 in the first twelve-week period of fiscal year 2023 compared to the same twelve-week period in the prior fiscal year.
+The overall increase in SG&A expenses was due to higher wages and bonuses, provision for bad debt and product advertising.